 The American Academy of Pediatric Dentistry recommends that children see a dentist by their first birthday.

-Establishing good oral hygiene and healthy eating habits are critical in the early years.
-With routine childrens' dental care, a commitment to good habits, dedication to good hygiene and a sensible diet, your child should reach adulthood without ever experiencing dental decay.
+Establishing good oral hygiene and healthy eating habits is critical in the early years.
+With routine childrens' dental care, a commitment to good habits, dedication to good hygiene, and a sensible diet, your child should reach adulthood without ever experiencing dental decay.
 America’s diets of processed foods and sweets caused cavity rates to soar!
-The Surgeon General and the Center for Disease Control have announced an epidemic of dental decay not seen since before fluoridation.
+The Surgeon General and the Centers for Disease Control have announced an epidemic of dental decay not seen since before fluoridation.